UBC-MDS/olympics_data_analysis/docs/reflection-milestone2.md

 Our current dashboard has many of the basic functionalities that we planned to have from Milestone 1, including the capabilities of:

--   Interactive dropdown options for users to select Year, Country and Season for all the plots
+-   Interactive dropdown options for users to select Year and Country for all the plots

 -   A tool tip which indicates the country and number of medals won by it